 The majority’s interpretation of “professional activities” is not supported by ordinary principles of statutory construction or by case law in other jurisdictions that have considered similar issues.
 The majority’s construction is a bald interpretation, with no support whatsoever.
 The majority’s definition of professional activities confuses, rather than clarifies, the meaning of “professional activities.”
 No guidelines are provided to establish what qualifies as “contributing to or advancing” a profession and, by itself, the phrase is impossible to understand.
 Many professionals do not seem to contribute to or advance the profession to which they belong.
 For example, tax professionals routinely concentrate on applying settled principles of taxation and family physicians apply settled principles of medicine to diagnose a common cold.
 Under the majority’s theory, does the application of settled principles “advance” a profession or maintain the status quo?
 The majority’s definition also does not explain at what point in time courts should assess whether a professional activity has “contributed to or advanced” a profession.
 Since this phrase is inherently results oriented, determining whether an activity contributes to or advances a profession can often only be made after enough time has passed to assess the impact of the activity.
 If an activity, originally characterized by a court of law as not contributing to or advancing a profession, is later found to do so, would the court be required to review its initial determination?
 Lower courts are left in the dark after reading the majority’s opinion.

-To me, the key words here are “results oriented.”
-This is what we are going to get with this decision.
-With no direction, trial judges are going to choose which way they want to go on how they define professional activities.
-This means you are going to have a much more difficult time of predicting which experts will be able to testify for them and which experts they will be able to strike.
-End result: a lot of appellate opinions and reversals that could have been avoided with a clearer law.
+To me, the keywords here are “results-oriented.”
+This is what we will get with this decision.
+With no direction, trial judges will choose which way they want to go on how they define professional activities.
+This means you are going to have a much more hard time predicting which experts will testify for them and which experts they will strike.
+Result: a lot of appellate opinions and reversals that could have been avoided with a clearer law.

-Both Maryland appellate courts found that the expert could not testify on the issue of informed consent because the issue was not preserved for appeal; even if it had been, the expert’s limited experience with similar procedures and his failure to disclose any specific scientific or factual underpinnings for any knowledge about the material risks of the device used in the procedure did not quality him to offer expert opinions.
-But there was a spirited dissent on this as well.
+Both Maryland appellate courts found that the expert could not testify on informed consent because the issue was not preserved for appeal; even if it had been, the expert’s limited experience with similar procedures and his failure to disclose any specific scientific or factual underpinnings for any knowledge about the material risks of the device used in the procedure did not quality him to offer expert opinions.
+But there was a spirited dissent on this.
 I support Judge Raker’s dissent, which says that since she would have found that the expert could testify under Maryland law, the case should be remanded and the informed consent issue could be explored on remand.

 But the dissent on this issue argued the expert would testify that the Defendant doctor failed to inform Plaintiff that the stent at issue had only been approved by the FDA in the limited instance when the patient’s aneurysm could not be treated by an alternative procedure.
-Accordingly, knowledge concerning the limited extent of FDA approval of the stent should, according to the dissent, be material to the decision make by the patient.
+Knowledge concerning the limited extent of FDA approval of the stent should, according to the dissent, be material to the decision made by the patient.

 Much of the background of this case I found in the Maryland Daily Record blog, which discusses an article in the Baltimore Examiner for this trial.
 I never saw the article because I took the Baltimore Examiner straight to the recycling bin when it was delivered.
 You probably did, too, if you are a Maryland resident.
 But we may have been wrong.
 This is a great article.